rixrix/vscode-terraform-snippets/README.md

 This extension for Visual Studio Code adds snippets for Terraform.

+## Help

+> There's massive list of things to do with this snippets generator, I'd be happy to accept your `pull request` and with your name in credits section.
+The example is pretty easy to follow.
+Thanks

 ## Usage
 Type part of the snippets `tf`, press `enter`: